-Microsoft Azure Automation provides a way for developers to automate the manual, long-running, error-prone, and frequently repeated tasks that are commonly performed in a cloud environment.
-You can create, monitor, manage, and deploy resources in your Azure environment using runbooks, which under the hood are Windows PowerShell workflows.
-To learn more about Automation, see the Automation Overview Guide.
+Microsoft Azure Automation provides a way for users to automate the manual, long-running, error-prone, and frequently repeated tasks that are commonly performed in a cloud environment.
+You can create, monitor, manage, and deploy resources in your Azure environment using runbooks, which are based on Windows PowerShell workflows.

 Samples and utility runbooks